 People usually buy VFDs for variable speed control of their motors or if they want to reduce the amps the motor draws when it starts up.
 This called soft-starting and is done by ramping up the speed of the motor over time.
 An added benefit is that many VFDs do phase conversion.
 They are also the most cost-effective solution.
 If you have a single motor that you are trying to power, then this may be a good option.

-Rotary phase converters are a power supply.
+Rotary phase converters, also known as Roto Phase Converters, are a power supply.
 They are a 3 phase converter and can power a machine with a single motor or multiple motors.
 If you install a breaker panel, then you can power multiple machines, like in the connection diagram below.

 Rotary converters have both a panel and an electrical generator (seen in the image below).
 When the rotary converter is on, then the generator is spinning.
 This generator is basically a specially designed electric motor with no drive shaft.